 The new tanks are slated to remain full at all times with the company’s four best-selling brands: Catawba White Zombie White Ale, Catawba HOPness Monster IPA, Palmetto Huger Street IPA, and Palmetto Amber Ale.
 Fermentation capacity will be increased by over 50% as a result of these tanks alone – from the current level of about 20,000 barrels per year, to over 30,000 barrels with the new tanks.

 The brewery plans for all canned products for both Catawba and Palmetto to be produced in Morganton, effective April 1.
 Finished goods facilities for shipments and pick-ups will be located at a new warehouse in Morganton (1915 Jamestown Rd) and at the Charleston brewery (289 Huger St).
 A dedicated 53-foot refrigerated tractor-trailer will move fresh product daily between these hubs for finished goods to facilitate timely delivery to distributor warehouses in six states (NC, SC, TN, GA, AL, VA).
+There are talks that they plan to use industrial-grade epoxy flooring similar to what resinfloorcoatingsuk.com provides to ensure the facility is built to the highest standards, ready to receive many shipments of craft beer and improve brewer growth.
+However, with building the warehouse to the highest standards, it’s essential that they maintain this excellence.
+It might be worth looking into something similar to Perth warehouse cleaning services (obviously in the USA) to protect the highest caliber of cleanliness and organization.

 In addition to equipment upgrades, the company is investing in new personnel.
 Notably, a full-time Product Manager was recently added to their Commercial and Operations teams to oversee the smooth execution of new product introductions.
 A full-time Quality Control & Assurance Manager will soon be hired to oversee all lab and testing work in Morganton.
 And more jobs will be created by the expansion in the months ahead.